 The Difference Between Embedded Text and an Image of Text on a PDF

-When it comes to text on PDF documents, there are two kinds:
+When it comes to text on PDF documents, there are two types:

-Since some digital scans have better resolution and readability than others, using OCR on your document may or may not convert all of the scanned text into the most accurate embedded text depending on several factors such as how legible the text is in the original, the style of font, and the DPI (resolution) of the scan, so if the text is not detected and converted correctly after using the first free OCR online app, you should try using another one to see if it has better results.
+Since digital scans or photos can vary in quality where some have better resolution and readability than others, using OCR on your document may or may not convert all of the images of text into the correct embedded text depending on several factors such as how legible the text is in the original, the style of font, and the DPI (resolution) of the scan, so if the text is not detected and converted correctly after using the first free OCR online app, you could try using another one to see if it has better results.